Windows 10 Compatibility

 The School of Information is now supporting Windows 10.
 But please see the notes below for specific issues.
 “Microsoft Edge” is the new Web browser bundled with Windows 10.

-If you encounter issues that are not listed below, please report them to Stanley Laufer.
+If you encounter issues that are not listed below, please report them to Abigail Laufer.

 PRODUCT SPECIFIC NOTES